Go to site main page,

 (Hong Kong Museum of Art)

-In short, no respectable philosophical school advocated unrestrained whoopee-making.
+In short, no respectable major philosophical school advocated unrestrained whoopee-making.
 But, as anywhere else, a lot of whoopee was, of course, made.
 (The “coin” shown above purports to be a copy of a late dynastic brothel token, with suggested sexual positions molded into it.)

 Sexual Intercourse.
 Sexual intercourse was traditionally considered dangerous for men, since they lost semen, which was identified as a man’s “yáng-essence” and was thought to be a non-renewable resource necessary for life, a belief that is still widespread.
 (Daoist longevity exercises involved attempts to avoid ejaculation and instead, through meditation, to recirculate semen up the spine and into the top of the head.
 Appropriately enough, the “god of longevity” is represented in art with a vertically elongated head.)